 On one of my free days in Melbourne, my friend, her family and I went for a visit at the Royal Botanic Gardens Melbourne.
 I LOVEEEE flowers so it was so nice to wander around the garden, take pretty photos with the flowers and just enjoy the scenery.
 Luckily it was a beautiful day, the weather was cool and the sun was shining bright.
 Also, entrance is free here which is great!
 Hehe.

-Click the link below to read more information about the famous Bamboo Grove in Kyoto!
+Click the link below to read a little more about the place.

-Click the link below to know more about the cost, transportation and more!
+Click the link below to see more info.